 the fence color for livestock protection

 Switzerland is known for pioneering non-lethal prevention methods towards herd predation, especially when it comes to wolves.
-Being an European Union partnership country, it leads in active use of livestock guardian dogs and herding dogs as well as in properly implementing fences passively for livestock protection.
+Being an European Union partnership country, it leads in active use of livestock-guarding dogs and herding dogs as well as in properly implementing fences passively for livestock protection.
 Making another step forward, Swiss Agridea - well-known from its herd management workshop organised last year in Graubünden (Calanda Wolfpack territory) - in collaboration with Agrar Fachcenter Weddingstedt Fencemaster (Germany) - developed Flexinet - recommended for the alpine region - in blue and white color exclusively.

 – fence net to combine with electric voltage - 90cm high, with rigid vertical struts, mesh size 30cm;